- We have implemented Energy Awareness Training programme.

-- Thanks to energy awareness programmes we remain on track to meet our 2020 objectives and have reduced energy use per cubic metre of product by 17.5% since our 2010 baseline, achieving one of our most important sustainability goals for 2020.
+- Thanks to energy awareness programmes we remain on track to meet our 2020 objectives and have reduced energy use per cubic metre of product by 20.9% since our 2010 baseline, achieving one of our most important sustainability goals for 2020.

 - We have made significant machinery and technology upgrades in a number of our biggest plants.